Next Generation Ta-STJ Sensor Arrays for BSM Physics Searches: Results

 A 64-pixel array of (130~$\mathrm{\mu m}$)$^{\mathrm{2}}$ STJs from the same wafer was subsequently tested in a ``dry" ADR with pulse-tube pre-cooling and a base temperature of 40~mK.
 The tests were part of the initial installation of the ADR for the Superconducting Array for Low Energy Radiation (SALER) experiment at the Facility for Rare Isotope Beams (FRIB)~\cite{Drew-Talk}.
 The STJ array was operated without a Si collimator at the end of a cold finger, with a hole in the magnetic shielding to implant radioactive ions into the STJ.

-At FRIB, we tested 24 of the 64 available STJs.
-These 20 STJs had an average dynamic resistance of $\sim$2~$\mathrm{k\Omega}$ and leakage currents of $\mathrm{\lesssim100~nA}$.
+At FRIB, the vibrational noise from SALER's dry ADR, as well as magnetic and RF noise from nearby equipment, make this environment noisier than the experimental setup at LLNL.
+The STJs had an average dynamic resistance of $\sim$2~$\mathrm{k\Omega}$ and leakage currents of $\mathrm{\lesssim100~nA}$.
 The high leakage current and relatively low dynamic resistance suggest that the STJs had trapped some flux and that the magnetic shielding at FRIB could be improved.
 The STJs were biased between $\sim$75\nobreak \textendash \nobreak100~$\mathrm{\mu V}$, with leakier junctions requiring a lower bias voltage for best performance.
 The STJs were exposed to a pulsed {262}~nm laser from CrystaLaser~\cite{Crystalaser} at a rate of 2~kHz.
 The laser was operated at full power and attenuated with a variable mechanical attenuator to minimize fluctuations in intensity.

 Under these conditions, the STJs had an energy resolution of $\sim$1.9 to $\sim$3.6~eV FWHM in the energy range below 50~eV (Figure~\ref{Results}, Top).
 This is only slightly worse than in the earlier experiment at LLNL, where the STJs were operated inside a well-shielded, wet cryostat.
 It is consistent with the increased electronic noise due to the higher leakage currents and the reduced dynamic resistance of the STJ at the bias point.